cheapjack/MoT/DSS1.md

 We are going to send commands directly to minecraft with a language called pythonand connect it to real physical switches.

+Ordnance Survey have even released a [Map of the UK](http://www.ordnancesurvey.co.uk/innovate/developers/minecraft-map-britain.html) in Minecraft so we are going to explore that and the FACT server, CloudMaker first before we try out the **Minecraft of Things**

+###First Off

+ * Explore the FACT world
+ * Explore the OS map of Great Britain
+ * Find St Kilda
+ * Explore St Kilda in FACT
+ * Try out our switches

 ###Basic Tools

 ####Command Line